-The power counting of the model $\times$, provided by Proposition \ref{prop:listx}, gives us a remarkable amount of information on the $\beta$-functions of the couplings in an arbitrarily high order in perturbation theory.
-The information is stringent enough to let us present explicit general forms of $\beta$-functions of the couplings in the model $\times$ at all orders in perturbation theory.
+The power counting of the model $\times$ is provided by Proposition \ref{prop:listx}.
+This gives us more information on the $\beta$-functions of the couplings at arbitrary order of perturbation theory.
+Indeed, the information is stringent enough to let us present explicit general forms of $\beta$-functions of the couplings.

 \